Mechanical Engineering and Design Top-up to BEng

 Teaching and learning

-You'll have opportunities to take on 'design-make-test' projects.
-This means that you'll adapt theoretical principles to solve real-world engineering problems very early on in your university career.
-This experience of delivering innovation makes you attractive to employers.
+Your experience delivering innovation will make you attractive to employers.
 Innovation is at the very heart of what an engineer does on a day-to-day basis.
 Engineers look for practical ways of making things better, more efficient, cheaper, safer, stronger, more resilient, quicker, more integrated and more effective.
 Our engineering courses will teach you first-hand how to develop these crucial skills and traits.

 - Higher National Diploma with at least 60 credits at Merit in second year modules, or